The Ultimate Guide to Gutter Maintenance

 Dealing with Asphalt Oil and Tar

 Like asphalt roads, asphalt shingles release a tar like oil.
-This leaves stains on your roof and can cause issues to you gutter guard.
+This leaves stains on your roof and can cause issues to your gutter guard.
 We recommend using a small amount of carburetor cleaner to help get this off your gutter guard.
 Once you do that, your gutter guard should be working like new.
 Better yet, install our MasterShield Gutter Guard, the only product on the market that is copper laced (patent pending).
 Copper is proven to bread down oils.

 Dealing With Moss

 Let’s face it, if moss can grow on rocks, they can grow on your gutter guards.
 Not to worry, simply stop at your local hardware store and buy products like Wet & Forget or other moss killers and once again your gutter guard will resume its job of protecting your gutters.
 Additionally, copper is proven to break down organisms like moss, algae and lichen.
-Install our copper interlaced MasterShiled Gutter Guard to reduce the incidence of moss.
+Install our copper interlaced MasterShield Gutter Guard to reduce the incidence of moss.

 And there you have it, everything you need to know about gutter maintenance.
-Gutter guards make your life much simpler and lessen the hassle of gutter maintenance.
+Gutter guards make your life much simpler and lessen the hassle of maintenance.
 But like other home exterior products, they too need a little TLC once in a while.